digitalspring/whitepaper/whitepaper.md

 TODO General approach
 ---------------------

-- Data shared with the group is separated into messages, which are continuously numbered.
+- Data shared with the group is separated into *messages*, which are continuously numbered.
 - The group is identified in terms of a group ID which is the public part of a key pair that the sender uses to sign each message.
 As